Viktoriya Kutuzova: Career

 Even though considered a potential superstar on tour, Kutuzova remained most notable for her results as a 14-year-old.
-In her debut WTA Tour main-draw event, the Tier-II tournament in Los Angeles 2003, Kutuzova beat top-50 player Lina Krasnoroutskaya in the first round, and top-30 player Alexandra Stevenson in her next match, before losing in the third round to the then-world No. 12, Ai Sugiyama.
+In her debut WTA Tour main-draw event, the Tier-II tournament in Los Angeles 2003, Kutuzova beat top-50 player Lina Krasnoroutskaya in the first round, and top-30 player Alexandra Stevenson in her next match, before losing in the third round to then-world No. 12, Ai Sugiyama.

 Other career highlights in WTA Tour events included a fourth-round appearance at the Tier-I event at Indian Wells 2005, eventually losing to then-No. 1, Lindsay Davenport.
-Kutuzova also made the second round at three of the four Grand Slam events on the tour.
+Kutuzova also made the second round at three of the four major events on the professional tour.

 As a junior, she reached the final of the Australian Open in 2003 losing to Barbora Záhlavová-Strýcová.

 Kutuzova experienced considerable success on the ITF Circuit.
 She won four French ITF events.
 In 2008, Kutuzova won her biggest ITF title in Cagnes-sur-Mer.
 Her other titles came in Poitiers (2005) and Deauville (2005 and 2006).
 In 2009, she reached the final of the $100k event in Torhout, losing to Karolina Šprem, in straight sets.

-Kutuzova suffered shoulder problems throughout her young career which stalled her progression on the main tour.
+Kutuzova suffered from shoulder problems throughout her young career which stalled her progression on the main tour.

 After having over a year off-tour, Kutuzova used her protected ranking to enter her first big event, the 2011 Sparta Prague Open, where she lost to Katarzyna Piter in round one.
-She also entered Roland Garros using her protected ranking, but was beaten by Chanelle Scheepers, also in the first round.
+She also entered Roland Garros using protected ranking, but was beaten by Chanelle Scheepers, also in the first round.